DX Transforming Gamera

 This is probably my favorite Gamera toy.
 Although it is from the movie Gamera 2, it still has the soft lines of the classic Gamera.

-What sets this Gamera apart form the others is the ability to transform.
+What sets this Gamera apart from the others is the ability to transform.
 There is a lever on his back that when pressed releases his shell.
 You can then unfold a pair of wings, and tuck his arms and legs in.
 The wings are made of a rubber coated plastic.

-Articulation is limited to one swivel joint in each arm / leg, one joint in the tail, and each wing is positional.
+Articulation is limited to one swivel joint in each arm/leg, one joint in the tail, and each wing is positional.

 Gamera also has a sound gimmick.
 Press a button behind the head to open his mouth and reveal Gamera's roar!